The Informed Investor

 Don’t Lower Your Expectations

-With this year’s uncertain markets, getting everything you should from your investment advisor is critical.
+With this year’s uncertain markets, getting everything you should from your financial advisor is critical.

 *Please Note: Limitations: Neither rankings and/or recognition by unaffiliated rating services, publications, media, or other organizations, nor the achievement of any designation or certification, should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if ICC is engaged, or continues to be engaged, to provide investment advisory services.
 Rankings published by magazines, and others, generally base their selections exclusively on information prepared and/or submitted by the recognized adviser.
 Rankings are generally limited to participating advisers.
 Unless expressly indicated to the contrary, ICC did not pay a fee to be included on any such ranking.
 No ranking or recognition should be construed as a current or past endorsement of ICC by any of its clients.